-Sciatica is a very common and painful issue.
-Keeping it in check can be difficult especially with various causes that can generate flare-ups.
-Individuals managing sciatica need to pay attention and be vigilant of the negative activities/movements that could cause symptoms to reappear.
+Sciatica is a prevalent and painful issue.
+Keeping it in check can be difficult, especially with various causes that can generate flare-ups.
+Individuals managing sciatica must pay attention and be vigilant of the negative activities/movements that could cause symptoms to reappear.
 A few common causes include:

 Knowing what not to do is just as effective for helping sciatica flare-ups as knowing what is best.

 The sciatic nerve is the longest nerve.
 It comes out the spine through the pelvis, down the leg to the foot.
-There is one sciatic nerve on each side of the body, and either can become irritated, injured, and inflamed.
-However, it’s rare that both are irritated at the same time.
+One sciatic nerve on each side of the body can either become irritated, injured, or inflamed.
+However, both are rarely irritated at the same time.
 The underlying causes can vary.
-Most of the time the cause is a herniated disc that presses against the nerve, causing the pain.
+Most of the time, the cause is a herniated disc that presses against the nerve, causing the pain.
 Even though this happens in the lower back, an individual might only feel pain in the buttocks and the back of the leg.
 Other causes of sciatic nerve pain include:

 What makes sciatica worse depends on the underlying cause.
 For most, this is a herniated or bulging disc that presses against the nerve.
-With this type of case, any increase in pressure on the discs can worsen the symptoms.
-Sitting down in fact puts more pressure on the spinal discs, worsening the pain.
+Any increased pressure on the discs can worsen the symptoms in this type of case.
+Sitting down puts more pressure on the spinal discs, worsening the pain.
 Lying down can also worsen symptoms.
-When the pain is peaking, lying down for a little while can help, but for too long can worsen symptoms.
-Standing with a neutral spine, and walking around a bit, can help with nerve pain relief and the healing process.
+When the pain is peaking, lying down for a little while can help, but too long can worsen symptoms.
+Standing with a neutral spine and walking around a bit can help with nerve pain relief and healing.

 Too much weight can cause flare-ups with added stress/pressure on the spine, especially the low back.
-Maintaining a healthy weight will help relieve the added pressure, however, many who experience sciatica have trouble exercising.
+Maintaining a healthy weight will help relieve the added pressure; however, many who experience sciatica have trouble exercising.
 This is where a physical therapist and chiropractor can assist an individual with customized exercise and diet programs to overcome this obstacle.
 Eating is a way that individuals deal with pain, anxiety, and depression.
 But weight gain and poor health can worsen sciatica.
-Individuals that are overweight tend to experience more inflammation throughout the body, making sciatica even worse.
+Overweight individuals experience more inflammation throughout the body, making sciatica even worse.

-Not stretching, especially as the body gets older tightens the muscles, ligaments, and tendons.
+Not stretching, especially as the body ages, tightens the muscles, ligaments, and tendons.
 And stretching improperly can injure these areas.
-There are recommended and non-recommended stretches for individuals dealing/managing sciatica.
+There are recommended and non-recommended stretches for individuals dealing with/managing sciatica.
 Stretches that require bending the low back can place added pressure on the lumbar spine, causing sciatica flare-ups.

 Tight pants can contribute to sciatica.
-Whether shorts, jeans, or skirts, wearing overly-tight, form-fitting pants should be avoided until the sciatica is gone.
-And even after it is not recommended to wear overly tight-fitting clothing, as this can cause blood and nerve circulation problems.
+Wear overly tight and form-fitting pants should be avoided in shorts, jeans, or skirts until the sciatica is gone.
+And even after, it is not recommended to wear overly tight-fitting clothing, as this can cause blood and nerve circulation problems.

 Like tight pants, the wrong shoes without adequate support can cause flare-ups.
-For example, high heels force weight distribution to the front of the feet.
-For the body to compensate, it’s normal to push the pelvis and hips forward.
-When the body is in this position for a long time it starts to place stress on the hamstrings, which will exacerbate sciatica.
+For example, high heels distribute weight to the front of the feet.
+For the body to compensate, pushing the pelvis and hips forward is normal.
+When the body is in this position for a long time, it starts to place stress on the hamstrings, which will exacerbate sciatica.
 Shoes without adequate support place added stress on the feet, which gets transferred up the leg to the hamstrings.
-Customized shoe inserts designed especially for individuals with sciatica can help in preventing symptoms.
+Customized shoe inserts designed especially for individuals with sciatica can help prevent symptoms.

 The convenience of food delivery is wonderful, but remember that frequently eating food prepared away from home increases the risk of weight gain and obesity.
 Restaurants tend to serve oversized portions and prepare meals with excessive calories, sodium, and sugar.
 The benefit of eating from home is that individuals have more control over the ingredients and cooking methods used to prepare the food.
-It helps to plan meals and snacks in advance to make sure they are balanced.
+It helps plan meals and snacks to ensure they are balanced.
 Here are the types of foods that should be included in a balanced meal plan:

 Sciatica.
 MedlinePlus. medlineplus.gov/sciatica.html.
 Accessed November 29, 2018.